Condensational and collisional growth of cloud droplets in a turbulent environment: Acknowledgements

 \section{Acknowledgements}

-This work was supported through the FRINATEK grant 231444 under the Research Council of Norway, SeRC, the Swedish Research Council grants 2012-5797 and 2013-03992, the University of Colorado through its support of the George Ellery Hale visiting faculty appointment, the grant ``Bottlenecks for particle growth in turbulent aerosols'' from the Knut and Alice Wallenberg Foundation, Dnr.\ KAW 2014.0048, and Vetenskapsrådet with grant number 017-03865 and 2014-585.
+This work was supported through the FRINATEK grant 231444 under the Research Council of Norway, SeRC, the Israel Science Foundation governed by the Israel Academy of Sciences (grant No.\ 1210/15), the University of Colorado through its support of the George Ellery Hale visiting faculty appointment, the grant ``Bottlenecks for particle growth in turbulent aerosols'' from the Knut and Alice Wallenberg Foundation, Dnr.\ KAW 2014.0048, and Vetenskapsr\aa{}det with grant number 2017-03865.
+N.E.L.H.\ acknowledge the Research project Gaspro, financed by the research council of Norway (267916).
 The simulations were performed using resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Royal Institute of Technology in Stockholm and Chalmers Centre for Computational Science and Engineering (C3SE).
 This work also benefited from computer resources made available through the Norwegian NOTUR program, under award NN9405K.
 The source code used for the simulations of this study, the {\sc Pencil Code}, is freely available on \url{https://github.com/pencil-code/}.